Frequently Asked Questions (FAQ)

 Fact: A dealer must prove – not just say – that aftermarket equipment caused the need for repairs before he can deny warranty coverage on that basis.

 Point out to the dealer the provision of the MMW Act.
 Require that he explain to you how the aftermarket equipment caused the problem.
-If he can’t – or his explanation sounds questionable – it is your legal right to demand he comply with the warranty.
+If he can’t – or his explanation sounds questionable – it is your legal right to demand he complies with the warranty.

 If you are being unfairly denied warranty coverage, there is recourse.
 The Federal Trade Commission, which administers the MMWAct, monitors compliance with warranty issues.
 Direct complaints to the FCT at (202) 326-3128.